JuliaData/DataFrames.jl/doc/manual.md

 * MISSING: `cummin`
 * MISSING: `cummax`

-Functions that operate cumulatively on the entries of a Vector work on DataVec's and insert NA where it would be produced by other operator rules:
+Functions that operate cumulatively on the entries of a `Vector` work on `DataVec`'s and insert `NA` where it would be produced by other operator rules:

 	cumprod(dv)
 	cumsum(dv)